Croatia during World War I: Outbreak of War

-An extraordinary session of the Croatian Parliament, which was convened to read a loyalty oath to the Empire and statement of condolence, was interrupted with accusations and recriminations against ruling Croatian-Serbian coalition by the members of Party of Rights (HSP).
-The HSP politician Ivo Frank allegedly threatened the Serb representatives with a revolver.
+An extraordinary session of the Croatian Parliament, which was convened to read a loyalty oath to the Empire and statement of condolence, was interrupted with accusations and recriminations against ruling Croatian-Serbian coalition by the Frankists.
+The Frankist politician Ivo Frank allegedly threatened the Serb representatives with a revolver.
 On 26 July, partial mobilization was announced.
 The next day, ban Iván Skerlecz issued a special regulation abrogating Ivan Mažuranić's 1875 Law on Freedom of Assembly.
 After war was declared on 28 July, many pro-war demonstrations were held in Zagreb.
 The arrival of recruits to the Zagreb barracks was welcomed with approval.
 People shouted to the soldiers: "Long live the Croatian army", to which the soldiers would respond: "Long live Croatia, long live the Croatian King [Franz Joseph]".

 Since the last conflict that Croatia was involved had taken place in 1878, and since all of Europe had enjoyed almost 50 years of peace and relative stability, the war was met with shock and disbelief.
 Food prices immediately increased so the government had to freeze them.
 All associations except firefighting and charity were closed.
 Shortly thereafter, many pro-Yugoslav politicians and activists, such as Ivo Vojnović, Ivo Andrić, Budislav Grga Angjelinović and Oscar Tartaglia, were arrested.
 Most were freed in 1915, and no later than 1917, following the Emperor Charles' adoption of a general amnesty for political prisoners.
 He amnestied all political prisoners after coming under strong pressure from the international public and in preparation for the conclusion of a separate peace treaty with the Triple Entente.
 Most of the territory of modern-day Croatia, with the exception of Eastern Syrmia and some Dalmatian islands (Palagruža, Lastovo), was not affected by military operations, but 60,000 residents of Pula and the surrounding area were forced to relocate in 1915 to refugee camps in Austria, Bohemia and Slovenia because of the proximity of war, and the security of the naval port.
 Many of them died in those camps of diseases and hunger.
 In Istria, martial law was imposed.
 The Kingdom of Croatia-Slavonia had a difficult political situation.
 During all four years of war, Kingdom was in danger of seduction of the dictatorship of Military Commissariat which was constantly trying to seize power from the Croatian Parliament.
-Party of Rights supported dictatorship because they hoped that they would become its levers.
+The Frankists supported dictatorship because they hoped that they would become its levers.